 Statistical approach:

 The previous analysis of risk of piped water contamination from Egyptian Demographic and Health Survey data used propensity score matching (PSM) to control for confounding by wealth and location,6 but prior research on causal inference from cross-sectional data found no difference in model bias or efficiency between classical multivariate regression and PSM or more complicated techniques like targeted maximum likelihood estimation.13 Therefore, for analytic simplicity across 30 surveys, and to avoid failing to find adequate matching, we will use regression models, adjusting for covariates listed below.
-To estimate relative risks between levels of the JMP service ladders rather than odds ratios, we will use modified Poisson regressions for binary outcomes, and linear regressions for fixed effects models.14 We will include random effects for households nested within sampling clusters to account for the survey design.
+To estimate relative risks between levels of the JMP service ladders rather than odds ratios, we will use modified Poisson regressions for binary outcomes, and linear regressions continuous outcomes.14 We will include random effects for households nested within sampling clusters to account for the survey design.

 We will estimate adjusted population attributable risks (PAR) using predictions from the modified Poisson regression models.
 PARs are estimated from the difference between the predicted outcomes under observed exposure and covariate distributions and outcomes predicted under a counterfactual scenario where the whole population had their exposure shifted to a lower risk level: PAR = Pr(disease) – Pr(disease | no exposure).16